How Do I Make Pesto Sauce Stick To Pasta?

 Short answer

-The most effective way to make a sauce stick to pasta is to buy pasta that has been made using a "bronze die."
-It will be a bit more expensive than you might be used to, but this kind of pasta has a rough surface, which means sauces can't help but stick to it.
+The most effective way to make a sauce stick to pasta is to buy pasta made using a "bronze die."
+It will be a bit more expensive than you might be used to, but this pasta has a rough surface, so sauces can't help but stick to it.

 Long answer